Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Neurophysiological Data Acquisition

 \section{Neurophysiological Data Acquisition}

 To run our experiments, a dataset of artificial human face images and associated EEG responses was collected from 31 participants, with 2 dropped due to data corruption.

 \paragraph{Generating stimuli for the experiment.} A pretrained GAN~\cite{goodfellow2014generative} on the CelebA-HQ dataset~\cite{karras2018progressive} \footnote{Pre-trained model and code:~\url{https://github.com/tkarras/progressive_growing_of_gans}} was used to generate stimuli images.
-The GAN maps its latent space $\zspace$ to the image space $\imgspace$ as $G: \zspace \mapsto \imgspace$.
+The GAN maps its latent space $\zspace$ in $\mathbb{R}^{512}$ to the image space $\imgspace$ as $G: \zspace \mapsto \imgspace$.
 We sampled the generator using 512-dimensional Gaussian noise to produce images and selected 17 target images without visual artifacts, represented by $\ztarget_t$ latent vectors.
-For each target, stimuli were generated at logarithmically spaced Euclidean distances in $\zspace$, ranging from 0 to 46.16.
-Images were sampled along one trajectory in the latent space to ensure smooth and predictable transitions between stimuli.
-This logarithmic sampling aligns with neuroscientific methodologies for studying perceptual thresholds and neural adaptation.
-Mitigations for these biases in the machine learning experiments are described in the following sections.
+For each target, stimuli were generated by sampling along a diagonal trajectory in the 512-dimensional latent space, moving equally far in every coordinate direction by adding a small, monotonically increasing positive value to each component of the source image latent representation.
+This approach is an established best practice in face research to ensure small, smooth, and monotonic changes in facial appearance between stimuli ~\cite{valentine1991unified,rotshtein2005morphing, kahn2010temporally, gratton2013attention}.
+The sampling itself employed logarithmic spacing (denser near 0).
+This choice is motivated by its utility in BCI and psychometric paradigms~\cite{watson1983quest, wichmann2001psychometric}, as it efficiently focuses data acquisition near the target, where the resulting changes in brain activity are expected to be most sensitive to small stimulus variations~\cite{leopold2005dynamics,laming2010where}.

+Although the standard logarithmic sampling strategy ensures data quality, we recognize it introduces an acquisition bias that limits direct expansion to online closed-loop settings.
+We stress-tested for this potential bias by: (i) evaluating the ranking task using uniformly sampled hypotheses, which are decoupled from the log-biased acquisition; and (ii) conducting ablation studies where near-target stimuli were systematically removed (Figure~\ref{fig:optim} and Appendix ~\ref{appendix:ablation}).